 - The Commission's jurisdiction includes disciplinary matters involving judges of the county courts and district courts, together with judges of the Denver Probate Court, Denver Juvenile Court, and Colorado Court of Appeals; the justices of the Colorado Supreme Court; judges and justices in the senior judge program who serve during vacations or illnesses and assist with busy dockets; and retired judges and justices who are appointed by the Supreme Court to preside in specific cases. - Excluded from the Commission's jurisdiction are magistrates, municipal judges, and administrative law judges ("ALJs").
 Also excluded are federal court judges. - Because county court judges in the City and County of Denver handle cases involving municipal ordinances as well as state law, their conduct is not monitored by the Commission.
 Instead, disciplinary matters involving these judges are addressed by the Denver County Court Judicial Discipline Commission. - In addition to its oversight of attorneys under the Colorado Rules of Professional Conduct ("Colo.
-RPC"), the Office of Attorney Regulation Counsel ("Attorney Regulation") is responsible for examining Code compliance by attorneys who perform judicial functions as magistrates, municipal court judges, and ALJs.
+RPC"), the Office of Attorney Regulation Counsel ("Attorney Regulation") is responsible for examining Code compliance by attorneys who perform judicial functions as magistrates, municipal court judges, and ALJs. - The Office of the State Court Administrator ("SCAO") oversees the performance and conduct of employees of the judicial branch other than judges, but the Commission's responsibilities overlap with SCAO in situations involving the conduct of both judges and employees.

-The Colorado state judiciary is comprised of 341 judges and justices, including 131 in the county courts, of whom 17 serve in Denver County Court; 177 in the district courts; one in Denver Probate Court; three in Denver Juvenile Court; 22 on the Court of Appeals; and seven on the Supreme Court.
-In addition, 43 retired judges serve in the senior judge program.
+At year-end 2018, the Colorado state judiciary was comprised of 340 judges and justices, including 131 in the County Courts;176 in the District Courts; one in Denver Probate Court; three in Denver Juvenile Court; 22 on the Court of Appeals; and seven on the Supreme Court.
+In addition, 41 retired judges were serving in the senior judge program.